AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 ## Visual Model

-gpt-4o is a multimodal large language model developed by OpenAI, which adds visual understanding capabilities based on GPT-4.
+gpt-4o is a multimodal large language model developed by OpenAI, which adds visual understanding capabilities on the basis of GPT-4.
 This model can process both text and image inputs simultaneously, achieving cross-modal understanding and generation.

-The text processing using the gpt-4o model is consistent with the basic usage content mentioned above.
-Below is a brief introduction on how to use the model's image processing capabilities.
+The text processing of the gpt-4o model is consistent with the basic usage content mentioned above.
+Below, we will briefly introduce how to use the model's image processing capabilities.

-The image processing capability of the gpt-4o model is mainly achieved by adding a `type` field to the original `content`, which indicates whether the uploaded content is text or an image, thus utilizing the image processing capabilities of the gpt-4o model.
-The following mainly describes how to call this function using both Curl and Python.
+The image processing capability of the gpt-4o model is mainly achieved by adding a `type` field to the original `content`.
+This field indicates whether the uploaded content is text or an image, allowing the use of the gpt-4o model's image processing capabilities.
+Below, we will mainly discuss how to call this function using both Curl and Python.

 - Curl script method